College student Kristin Smart was killed in rape attempt, officials say after breakthrough in cold case

-Dan Dow, the San Luis Obispo County, Calif., district attorney, announced Wednesday that he believes there is enough evidence to prove Flores, now 44, either raped Smart or attempted to at the time of her death, and his father, Ruben Flores, 80, helped him hide her body.
+Dan Dow, the San Luis Obispo County, Calif., district attorney, announced Wednesday that he believes there is enough evidence to prove Flores, now 44, either raped Smart or attempted to at the time of her death, and that his father, Ruben Flores, 80, helped him hide her body.
 The crime scene, Dow said, was Flores’s dorm room, located near Smart’s on the San Luis Obispo campus.

-“Today we mark the very first move to bring justice to Kristin Smart, her family and the entire community of San Luis Obispo County,” Dow said in a news conference.
+“Today we mark the very first move to bring justice to Kristin Smart, her family and the entire community of San Luis Obispo County,” Dow said at a news conference.

-Still, Dow, citing sealed search warrants, declined to share what “very important information” was uncovered in the last month that led the San Luis Obispo County sheriff’s office to charge Paul Flores with murder and Ruben Flores with being an accessory after the fact Tuesday.
+Still, Dow, citing sealed search warrants, declined to share what “very important information” was uncovered in the past month that led the San Luis Obispo County sheriff’s office to charge Paul Flores with murder and Ruben Flores with being an accessory after the fact Tuesday.
 On Thursday, the same day the father and son appeared in court, a judge signed an order preventing those involved in the case from speaking publicly about it.
 The Floreses’ attorneys requested and were granted an extension to enter a plea Monday.

 Search warrants were executed at Paul Flores’s home in San Pedro, Calif., and Ruben Flores’s home in Arroyo Grande after their arrests.
 Both men remained in custody Thursday afternoon.
 Paul Flores was being held without bail, and Ruben Flores was jailed in lieu of $250,000 bail.